 Design and Technology

-Through a variety of creative and practical activities, we teach the knowledge, understanding and skills needed to engage in the interactive process of designing, making and evaluating a range of different products.
-Children explore the ideas of key designers and engineers and how these people have influenced our modern world.
+Through a variety of creative and practical activities, we teach the knowledge and skills the children need to engage in the interactive process of designing, making and evaluating a range of different products.
+Our children explore the ideas of key designers and engineers and how these people have influenced our modern world.